Home Care Promise

 There are minimum standards that you can expect from your home care service.

 Your care provider will give you more detailed information on the quality standards you can expect.
 This will include information on what to do if you are not happy with any aspect of the care service.
-You can also contact Bournemouth Care Direct to discuss your care at any time.
+You can also contact the Adult Social Care Contact Centre to discuss your care at any time.

 Typical Care Visits